Kal-elSam/Portafolio/README.md

 ## 💼 Professional Experience

-- **Junior Software Engineer** at *Grupo KC Insurance Agent* (May 2023 - Present)
+- **Jr Frontend and Mobile Developer** at *Ensamble* (May 2023 - Present)
-    - Development of applications using OOP, Tailwind CSS, React.js, C#, ASP.NET, SQL and JavaScript.
+    - Development of applications using Flutter, Tailwind CSS, React.js, NextJs, ASP.NET, SQL and JavaScript.
     - Requirement analysis, design of efficient software architectures, and writing clean code following best practices.
     - Ensuring software quality through extensive testing.
     - Active contribution in meetings, proposal of solutions, and code and process documentation.